fbpx Skip to main content

 It’s important to keep dogs on the lead near livestock at all times and, if you know your dog might become agitated if near grazing cattle, be sure to give cows and calves a wide berth.

-Also be sure to stick to the paths – lapwings and skylarks like to build their nests in and amongst the gorse – so make sure your dogs don’t go dashing off where you can’t see them.
+Also be sure to stick to the paths – lapwings, skylarks and many other birds like to build their nests on the ground in and amongst the undergrowth – so make sure your dogs don’t go dashing off where you can’t see them.

 Finally, please pick-up, bag and remove any poo.
-Flick and stick is not an option folks!
+Stick and flick is not an option folks!

 6. Be tick aware